-- 1. IBRANCE in combination with letrozole or fulvestrant as per product label (GROUP 1) or - 2.
+- 1. IBRANCE in combination with an aromatase inhibitor or fulvestrant as per product label (GROUP 1) or - 2.
 Approved first, second or third line therapies for ABC/mBC other than IBRANCE (GROUP 2)

 The study is not intended to compare outcomes between the two groups.